huggingface/dataset-viewer/services/api/README.md

 The meaning is the following:

-- "valid": the list of splits and the 100 first rows of every split are available (maybe stalled)
+- "valid": the list of splits and the 100 first rows of every split are available (maybe stale)
 - "error": the list of splits could not be fetched, or the rows could not be fetched for some splits
 - "missing": the list of splits is missing, or the rows are missing for some splits